richardhaslam/frackit/paper.md

 be used in the intersection algorithms between entities.
 If no tolerance is set, a default tolerance is computed based on the size of the entities for which the intersection is to be determined.
-For two quadrilaterals `quad1` and `quad2`, one can then evaluate the defined constraints by writing
+For two quadrilaterals `quad1` and `quad2`, one can then evaluate the defined constraints by writing:

 ```cpp
 bool fulfilled = constraints.evaluate(quad1, quad2);